 Scottish Government seeks response to a Consultation

 The Government has invited responses to their consultation regarding the Verification service provided by Local Authorities.
 You can access details of the consultation on the Scottish Government's web site.
 The response document can also be downloaded from this source.
 Please note that all replies should be sent as advised in the documentation, not to the ACD Scheme.
-The detail is listed within the Verification section of the current consultations page from the link below.
+Click here to access The detail within the Verification section of the current consultations page.

 BRE Scotland Training is awarded ISO 9001

 BRE Scotland is proud to announce that, following a rigorous and detailed assessment process in January 2011, they have been awarded ISO 9001.
 This prestigious standard is an indication of the quality, professionalism, expertise and exacting attention to detail offered by BRE Scotland's training team.
 If you would like to discuss training needs, please email firstname.lastname@example.org or call the Training Manager on 01355 576200.